 The camp, which started out as a fishing lodge in the 1950’s, sits on the point of land where the Brooks River empties into Naknek Lake.
-It makes up a tiny part of Katmai National Park and Preserve—4 million pristine acres on the Alaska Peninsula—but is the main destination for most visitors.
+It makes up a tiny part of Katmai National Park and Preserve, which encompasses 4 million pristine acres on the Alaska Peninsula, but it’s the main destination for most visitors.

 The staff use noise and other non-harmful hazing techniques to keep the bears in the wilderness areas, but the trails are as convenient for bears as they are for humans, and invariably they’re seen in camp.
 Several mornings, we saw bears on the trails:

 Twice, we watched through the dining room windows as bears strolled along the paths.
-Here are pictures from the first observation, taken from the dining room:
+Here are pictures from the first observation:

-This group consisted of three cubs and their mother.
-Someone identified the sow as Amelia (Bear 708).* The cubs were older, around 2.5 years in age, and, like typical adolescents, they were playful and impulsive and hadn’t fully learned their boundaries yet.
+This group consisted of three cubs and their mother, known as Bear 854 and nicknamed Divot.
+The cubs were older, around 2.5 years in age, and, like typical adolescents, they were playful and impulsive and hadn’t fully learned their boundaries yet.